 Second, you must have “grounds” (a legally acceptable reason) to end your marriage.

 Third, you must file divorce papers and have copies sent to your spouse.
+It’s possible that a person who is representing him/herself in a family case, has to complete a “Litigant Awareness Program” and file the Certificate of Completion with the court.
+The Certificate of Completion can be found by scrolling to the bottom of this page.
 (To learn more about filing a summons, preparing a petition, and service of process, go to the Starting the Court Case page in our Preparing for Court - By Yourself section.)

 Fourth, if your spouse disagrees with anything in the divorce papers, he will then have the opportunity to file papers telling his side.
 This is called “contesting the divorce.”
 In this case, you will have to attend a series of court appearances to sort the issues out.
 If your spouse does not disagree with anything, he should sign the papers and send them back to you and/or the court.
 This is called an “uncontested divorce.”
 If a certain period of time passes and your spouse does not sign the papers or file any papers of his/her own, you may be able to proceed with the divorce as an uncontested divorce anyway.
 You should speak to a lawyer in your state about how long you have to wait to see if your spouse answers the divorce papers before you can continue with the divorce.